Published by VTI Foundation, Inc.

 Each release SHALL include:

 Published versions are immutable.
 Corrections or amendments SHALL be issued as a new version.
-Prior versions SHALL NOT be modified retroactively.
+Prior versions SHALL NOT be modified retroactively under any circumstance.

 8.3 Normative and Informative Material